 Kimberley has a Bachelor of Counselling at Nelson Marlborough Institute of Technology.

-Benita joined SVS - Living Safe’s Motueka office in 2016 as a Clinician.
+Benita joined RISE’s Motueka office in 2016 as a Clinician.
 She works with men, women, youth and children impacted by family violence.
 In the past she worked with youth, people experiencing mental illness, and people with disabilities to assess their workplace needs and to understand how workplaces and community participation facilitates mental and emotional wellbeing.
 Benita is passionate about being part of positive change in people’s loves.
 She feels that assisting in the healing of even one family, can impact positively on the whole (extended) family.

 Benita holds a Post Graduate Diploma in Teaching from Christchurch College of Education and Learning and a Level 7 Visual Arts Diploma.